CMD(LEGAL) - EQUIPMENT AND SUPPLIES MANAGEMENT: INSTRUCTIONAL MATERIALS CARE AND ACCOUNTING

 Upon completion of these requirements, a district may access its funds by correctly providing all information required in EMAT.

 19 TAC 66.1307(h)–(j)

 The commissioner shall maintain an online requisition system (EMAT) for districts to requisition instructional materials to be purchased with the district's allotment.
 Education Code 31.101(f)

 The board may delegate to an employee the authority to requisition, distribute, and manage the inventory of instructional materials, consistent with Education Code Chapter 31 and rules adopted under that chapter.
 Education Code 31.104(a)

 A district may use local funds to purchase any instructional materials in addition to those selected under Education Code Chapter 31.
 Education Code 31.106

 Requisitions, Use, and Distribution

-A district shall make a requisition for instructional materials using the online requisition program (EMAT) maintained by the commissioner not later than June 1 of each year.
-A district may requisition instructional materials on the SBOE instructional materials list for grades above the grade level in which a student is enrolled.
+A district shall make a requisition for instructional materials using the online requisition program (EMAT) maintained by the commissioner.
+A district may requisition instructional materials on the State Board of Education (SBOE) instructional materials list for grades above the grade level in which a student is enrolled.
 Education Code 31.103(b)–(c)

 The board shall distribute printed instructional materials to students in the manner that the board determines is most effective and economical.
 Education Code 31.102(c)